 Retained earnings represent the accumulated net income or losses, net of any dividend distributions and other capital adjustments.
-When the retained earnings account has a debit balance, it is called "deficit."
-A deficit is not an asset but a deduction from equity.

 Operating Segments

 The reporting format of the Company's operating segment is determined based on the Company's risks and rates of return which are affected predominantly by differences in the services rendered.
 The Company has one business segment, which is related to its leasing business.